diagrams/diagrams-doc/manual/diagrams-manual.rst

 There are three main type synonyms defined for referring to two-dimensional space:

 * `R2` is the type of the two-dimensional Euclidean vector space.
-It is a synonym for `(Double, Double)`.
 The positive `x`:math:\-axis extends to the right, and the positive `y`:math:\-axis extends *upwards*.
 This is consistent with standard mathematical practice, but upside-down with respect to many common graphics systems.
 This is intentional: the goal is to provide an elegant interface which is abstracted as much as possible from implementation details.

   `unitX` and `unitY` are unit vectors in the positive `x`:math:\- and `y`:math:\-directions, respectively.
 Their negated counterparts are `unit_X` and `unit_Y`.

+  Vectors of type `R2` can be created by passing a pair of type `(Double, Double)` to the function `r2`; vectors can likewise be converted back into pairs using `unr2`.

 * `P2` is the type of points in two-dimensional space.
 It is a synonym for `Point R2`.
 The distinction between points and vectors is important; see `Vectors and points`_.

+  Points can be created from pairs of coordinates using `p2` and converted back using `unp2`.

 * `T2` is the type of two-dimensional affine transformations.
 It is a synonym for `Transformation R2`.